Toby7658/GameOn/README.md

 ## Future Features
 Future features will include:
-* The game will be a multiplayer game.
+* The game will be multiplayer.
 * The Rocketship (hero character) will have multiple lives before the game ends.
-* The user will have a choice of characters, aliens, rocketship, laser type, to choose from before play.
+* The user will have a choice of characters, aliens, rocketship, and laser type, to choose from before play.
 * The user can change location (background), deep-space, earth sky, Mars sky, Venus sky.

 [Back to top](<#Table-of-Contents>)